A2va/VTP/README.md

 Toggle Tools: Allows to have in the left and right hand the opposite brushes (ex: Melt and Lift).
 You can press F to change the brush

+Raycasting Shape: Choose the raycasting you want for normal, 5, 10 or 15 block shapes

 ### Stencils:

 You can create stencils either using BlingEdit.